Coming to a clinic near you: Kenya's COVID-19 vaccine drive gets a boost | Health

 With just 7% of people fully vaccinated across Africa and supplies of vaccines improving, experts are urging African governments to copy the kind of approach taken by Penda to improve take-up across the continent.
 When Penda noticed many of its patients were unable to access vaccines after doses began arriving in Kenya in March, it approached the health ministry to set up a partnership.

-But Penda, founded in 2012, still only offers shots in seven of its 21 clinics in Nairobi because of the expenses involved in rolling out the program.
-The shots may be free but Penda has to pay 240,000 Kenyan shillings ($2,100) for World Health Organization-approved refrigerators to store them and staffing costs to administer the vaccine and keep records amount to $1,000 per clinic per month.
+But Penda, founded in 2012, still only offers shots in seven of its 21 clinics in Nairobi because of the expense involved in rolling out the program.
+The shots may be free but Penda has to pay 240,000 Kenyan shillings ($2,100) for World Health Organization-approved refrigerators to store them and has staffing costs to administer the vaccine and keep records that amount to $1,000 a month for each clinic.

 "It's a small price to pay to get this many shots in arms, but on the other hand, it is very challenging for the narrow margins we have at our medical centers," said Penda's chief medical officer Dr. Robert Korom.
 Last week, Penda administered about three in every 1,000 COVID vaccines given in Kenya, data from Penda and the ministry of health showed.